Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 ```[bash]
 ping archlinux.org
 ```
-Hyper-V should be providing your VM with the internet connection in anycase.
+Hyper-V should be providing your VM with the internet connection in any case.
 If not, you will probably need to configure Hyper-V to alleviate networking issues.
 ![](/img/arch/install_process/14.jpg#center)

 We also need to synchronise the systems clock with the network time, this command will enable that for you.
 ![](/img/arch/install_process/15.jpg#center)

 ## Drive Partitioning and Filesystems
-Now we need to start partitioning our drives and creating our filesystem.
+Now we need to start partitioning our drives and creating our file system.

 If you type "lsblk" you can see which drives and partitions are on your system.
 ![](/img/arch/install_process/16.jpg#center)